lovejapps/ma-cards/plan.md

 - [x] Test multi-room, multi-user functionality end-to-end.
 - [x] Refactor backend and frontend to support >2 players per room and round-robin turns.
 - [x] Remove hardcoded 2-player limit in backend joinRoom handler.
-- [ ] Polish lobby UI: show Start Game button only to host, others see player list only.
+- [x] Polish lobby UI: show Start Game button only to host, others see player list only.
 - [x] Fix lobby-to-game transition: ensure all clients update UI when game starts.
 - [x] Handle player disconnect: remove from game state and advance turn.
 - [x] Fix endless loop of game creation when user creates a game.
+- [x] Fix: First join attempt says "not found"; user must join a second time.
+- [x] Fix: Host does not see Start Game button in lobby.
+- [x] Fix: Creating a game enters loading state and nothing happens.
+- [x] Fix: Player list text color in lobby is unreadable on web before game starts.
+- [x] Update card UI to use icons for suits/designs instead of text.
+- [x] Add red and black joker cards to the deck and display logic.
+- [x] Implement "pass turn" option: after drawing, player must click pass to end turn (do not auto-advance).
+- [x] Implement King (K) rule: after playing K, player must play again or draw before passing turn.

 ## Current Goal
-Polish lobby UI: show Start Game button only to host, others see player list only.
-Ensure robust multiplayer: handle player disconnects gracefully.
+Open for next feature or polish.